-They are good on history and on directions, guiding you easily to the best sights, but in truth - at least for the European guides - they're road-based and not too useful if you're using public transport.
+They are good on history and on directions, guiding you easily to the best sights, but in truth - at least for the European guides - they're road-based and not too useful if you're using public transport or flying in.

 Approach Guides are guidebooks with a twist.
 First, they're only available as downloads, so they're greener than traditional guidebooks.
 And second, they're specialized, focusing on the culture and history of a place rather than top ten sights.
 You might think this could be boring, but not at all.

 Did you know the Silk Road was largely responsible for the survival of Buddhism?
 That Asian trade historically depended on the monsoons?
 That Angkor Wat is as much tomb as it is temple?